Geoogolla/enterprise-docs/docs/designer-guide/manage-content/data-sources-management.md

 ## Edit Datasource as XML

-This XML editor provides a user-friendly interface for you to make necessary modifications to the report.
-When working with the Report Server, you have the convenience of editing reports directly using an XML editor.
-This means you can make necessary changes to the report without downloading it and using a separate text editor.
-By accessing the Report Server's XML editor option, you can easily modify the report in XML.
+This XML editor provides a user-friendly interface for you to make necessary modifications to the datasource in the Report Server.
+This means you can make necessary changes to the datasource without downloading it and using a separate text editor.

 1. Click the `Actions` button in the datasource grid context menu and select `Edit As XML` to edit a datasource in XML.
     ![Edit datasource in XML](/static/assets/on-premise/images/manage-content/manage-data-sources/edit-datasource-xml.png)